 By many measures, Australia is one of the wealthiest countries in the world.
 Yet measures of our national wealth can mask vast differences between the general population and the 3 percent of Australians who identify as Aboriginal and Torres Strait Islander people:

-- Indigenous Australians have a lower life expectancy than the overall Australian population.
+- First Australians have a lower life expectancy than the overall Australian population.

-(Unless stated, data from the Australian Bureau of Statistics)
+Unless otherwise stated, data on this page come from the Australian Bureau of Statistics